siconos/siconos/docs/Readme.md

 --> to create tex files

-# Transfer to Gforge:

-scp -pr siconos_build_dir/build/docs/build/html/* login@scm.gforge.inria.fr:/home/groups/siconos/htdocs

--p option for first commit only => allow to keep same files permissions (rw|rw|r) after sending.

-Warning: if you generate latex or xml do not transfer it!

 # Tests: use gitlab to create and publish siconos doc

-!!
-Only in update_doc branch

 ## Details:

-* A mirror of siconos project on gricad-gitlab : https://gricad-gitlab.univ-grenoble-alpes.fr/nonsmooth/siconos-mirror
+* A mirror of siconos project on gricad-gitlab : https://gricad-gitlab.univ-grenoble-alpes.fr/nonsmooth/siconos
 * CI is configured to build and publish documentation (see files .gitlab-ci.yml and CI/make_siconos_doc.sh)

 	* gitlab-ci.yml : two jobs (make_doc and publish)